 Cleaning can easily solve a sticky floor problem, but it has to be done correctly.
 With the correct cleaning products and tools.

 Believe it or not, your cleaning efforts may be the cause of your sticky floor.
-I know that can be a difficult thing to hear.
-You have probably spent a lot of time attempting to get the floor clean, but there are 3 key factors that that can play a part in cleaning causing a sticky floor.
+That can be a difficult thing to hear.
+You have spent a lot of time trying to get the floor clean, but there are 3 key reasons that that can play a part in cleaning causing a sticky floor.
 Too much or too strong of a cleaning solution, the wrong cleaning solution and dirty water.
 It can even be a combination of all 3!

 Too Much Cleaning Chemical